-In comparison with the rest of Oklahoma, Ellis County has higher average wages in trade, transportation and utilities, and lower average wages in each of the other employment sectors, notably so in construction and natural resources and mining.
+In comparison with the rest of Oklahoma, Okfuskee County has lower wages in every employment sector without exception, notably so in Natural Resources and Mining.

 Working Families

 The following table presents data on families by employment status, and presence of children.